rednafi/rednafi.com/content/zephyr/writing_on_well_trodden_topics.md

 get some SEO points.
 Rather, I wanted to write this for myself, to scratch a very particular itch.
 If people find it useful, great, but if I find it useful at some point, even better.

-But occasionally, I do experience those lightbulb moments that give birth to more original proses like *[Avoid template pattern in Python]*, which get well-applauded by the venerable orange site citizens.
+But occasionally, I do experience those lightbulb moments that beget more original proses like *[Avoid template pattern in Python]*, which get applauded by the venerable orange site citizens.
 However, the general trend is that the majority of these pieces go completely unnoticed.
 This might be one of them too and that's perfectly okay.
-Internet applauds are great but it shouldn't be the only thing that propels your desire to explore and share your thoughts on something.
-For me, the aim is to uphold a meticulous record of my odyssey, my own DaVinci's [notebook], and this post is but another page within!
+Internet accolades are great but it doesn't have to be the only thing that propels your desire to explore and share your thoughts on something.
+For me, the aim is to uphold a meticulous record of my odyssey, my own Da Vinci's [notebook], and this post is but another page within!

 [docs]: https://pkg.go.dev/golang.org/x/exp/slog
 [use cases]: /go/structured_logging_with_slog